 4th June – Roger Mills & Neil Jenkins

 Roger Mills and Neil Jenkins have collaborated on numerous networked audiovisual performances in VisitorsStudio developing a rich symbiosis in aesthetics manipulating found sounds and generative images.
 They use organic visual structures and sonic spaces to give their work an earthy, ethereal quality with an underlying melancholy.

 Neil Jenkins is an artist and programmer responsible for developing VisitorStudio in collaboration with Furtherfield.org.
-He is particularly interested in the creation of generative audio video work, interactive online pieces and installations that draw upon real-time data and visitor participation.
+He is particularly interested in the creation of generative audio-visual work, interactive online pieces, and installations that draw upon real-time data and visitor participation.
 Roger Mills is a musician and sound artist with an interest in networked music performance and developing collaborations over distance and across cultures.

 11th June – Paul Wilson & James Smith